Overview

 Induction

-- Inductive case: Prove for all .
+- Inductive case: for all , .

 Within the inductive case, is known as the inductive hypothesis.
+The formal justification of proof by induction is intimately tied to the idea of inductive sets.

 Strong Induction

-- Inductive case: Assume is true for all .
-Then prove is true.
+- Inductive case: for all , .

 Bibliography